czarnota/tietoevry-bash-training/README.md

 ## `for (())` loop

-There is another version of `for` loop which is similat to `for` loop from `C` language.
+There is another version of `for` loop which is similar to `for` loop from `C` language.

 ```bash